lakrsv/OpenVLE/README.md

 # OpenVLE
-An open-source implementation of a virtual learning environment
+An open-source implementation of a virtual learning environment.

+Written with:
+PHP
+HTML
+JS
+CSS

+Using Bootstrap for CSS.